skissler/MiceAndMobility/notes/sk_notes.md

 - Each person contributes some factor $\sigma$ to the slope, such that the slope begins at $n_{inf} \times \sigma$
 - At each $\tau_i*$, the slope decreases by one $\sigma$, until we get through all of the $\tau_i^*$ and the slope becomes zero.
 Otherwise, say we have $r$ people who are still infectious at the end of the time window; then the slope at the end is $r \sigma$.

+The key then is to figure out what $\sigma$ is, I think.